Fuel Tax Credit for Heavy Diesel Vehicles

 Criterion 4—Vehicles which comply with a maintenance schedule endorsed by the Transport Secretary

 If you conduct regular engine maintenance on the vehicle, fuel used in the vehicle may be eligible for the fuel tax credit.
 Guidelines relating to minimum maintenance schedules have been developed based on manufacturers' recommendations and industry advice.
 Subject to certain conditions, you have the choice of either adhering to the manufacturers' specified maintenance schedules for the vehicle, or adhering to the appropriate generic maintenance schedule endorsed by the Transport Secretary.
-The generic maintenance schedules can be found in the Guidelines PDF: under Criterion 4.
+The generic maintenance schedules can be found in the Guidelines under Criterion 4.